Earaches are painful and distressing.

 Babies are at risk of ear infection because the Eustachian tube, which connects the middle ear to the back of the throat and nose, is short and straight.
 This shape makes it easier for bacteria from infections in the nose and throat to travel up into the middle ear.

-Infection results in swelling of the Eustachian tube.
-Swelling causes fluid to become trapped in the middle ear creating a wet, dark, warm environment, perfect for growing bacteria and viruses.
-Trapped thick infected fluid builds up in the middle ear causing the eardrum to bulge.
-This condition called Acute Otitis Media is discovered when the doctor looks into the ear canal with an instrument called an Otoscope.
-If the immune system is strong, inflammation and infection will clear and pressure will be relieved before the eardrum perforates.
+Fluid becomes trapped in the middle ear creating a wet, dark, warm environment, perfect for growing bacteria and viruses.
+Trapped thick fluid builds up in the middle ear causing the eardrum to bulge.
+This condition called Acute Otitis Media.
+If your child’s immune system is strong, inflammation and infection will clear and pressure will be relieved before the eardrum perforates.

 Ear infections are not directly contagious but can follow viral or bacterial illness.
 Regular hand washing is the best defence against the spread of germs.
 Fever is nature’s way of fighting bacteria so don’t be too quick to give medications to reduce fever; let fever do its work first.
 Giving fluids, rest, cuddles, and pain relief may be all your baby needs to recover.
 Even when the drum perforates, fluid drains and it heals quickly on its own.